fakherhannafi/spark-lab/README.md

 # SPARK-LAB

-This project aims to ingest and clean airbnb public data via AWS Glue.
+This project aims to ingest and clean airbnb public data via AWS Glue and Local PySpark

 ## Glue Configurations
 You can access to aws console to create a new glue job or deploy via an IaC tool like Cloudformation or Terraform...